pangolinjs/cli/README.md

 [![NPM version][npm-image]][npm-url]
 [![Dependencies][dependencies-image]][npm-url]

 This package provides a global CLI interface for the [Front End Styleguide](https://github.com/mvsde/styleguide).

-## Installation

-Install globally with `npm install -g front-end-styleguide-cli` or `yarn add global front-end-styleguide-cli`.

-## Project Creation

-Create a new project in an empty folder with `front-end-styleguide init`.
+It uses the [Init package](https://github.com/mvsde/styleguide-init) to create new projects.

 ## Usage

+### Installation

+With Yarn:
+`yarn add global front-end-styleguide-cli`

+With npm:
+`npm install -g front-end-styleguide-cli`

+On some systems root (`sudo`) is needed to install global packages.

+### Project Creation

+Create a new project in an empty folder:
+`front-end-styleguide init`

+If the folder already contains a Git repository, this information will be used to populate the `package.json`.

+### Tasks

 The following tasks are available:
 * `front-end-styleguide` to start the default task.